TerminalMC/XaeroZoomout/README.md

 Note: Rendering the world map is quite CPU-intensive, so you'll probably experience some lag when fully zoomed out.

-### License

-Except where otherwise stated, XaeroZoomout source files are provided under the terms of the GNU LGPL-3.0-only open-source license.
-For more information, refer to the provided LICENSE file.

 ### Contact

 [![Discord](https://img.shields.io/discord/1103153365216669797?logo=discord&label=Discord&color=%235865F2)](https://discord.gg/sSgQ9AF4mU)